 Changing buying habits can be overwhelming.
 Being intentional and gradually making changes one product at time is a reasonable and responsible way to grow as a conscious consumer.
 The Freedom Café Conscious Consumer Guide and rack-card series seeks to provide a quick overview of the situation for specific products with the greatest amount of known child and forced labor while introducing you to some of the companies leading the way in providing ethically sourced products!

-Good On You - Good On You is a directory of fashion brands; you can discover the very best fashion from around the world and learn everything you need to know about ethical and sustainable fashion.
+Good On You - Good On You is a directory of fashion brands; you can discover the very best fashion from around the world and learn about ethical and sustainable fashion.

-Rank a Brand - Rank a Brand is an independent and reliable brand-comparison website that assesses and ranks consumer brands in several sectors on sustainability and social responsibility.
-Our rankings and assessments are fully transparent.
+Rank a Brand - Rank a Brand is an independent brand-comparison website that assesses and ranks consumer brands in several sectors on sustainability and social responsibility.
+Their rankings and assessments are fully transparent.